Achievable logoAchievable logo

 Cardinal signs of inflammation: There are 5 cardinal signs of inflammation - rubor or redness/ erythema; tumor or swelling; calor or heat; dolor or pain and functio laesa or loss of function.

-Vascular events in acute inflammation: Transient arteriolar vasoconstriction happens immediately as the first response of acute inflammation.
-This is followed in a few minutes by progressive vasodilation of mainly arterioles, venules and capillaries.
-This results in local edema, warmth and increased capillary hydrostatic pressure.
-Vasodilation is followed by slowing or stasis of microcirculation resulting in increased blood viscosity.
+Vascular events in acute inflammation: Transient arteriolar vasoconstriction occurs immediately as the first response in acute inflammation.
+Within a few minutes, this is followed by progressive vasodilation, mainly of arterioles, venules, and capillaries.
+Vasodilation leads to local warmth, edema, and increased capillary hydrostatic pressure.
+Next, microcirculation slows (stasis), which increases blood viscosity.
 Stasis is followed by transmigration of leukocytes from the capillary into the interstitium.

-There is increased vascular permeability causing more fluid and cells to leak out of the capillaries.
+There is increased vascular permeability, which allows more fluid and cells to leak out of capillaries.
 Causes of increased vascular permeability are as follows:

 1. Contraction of endothelial cells of venules due to action of histamine, bradykinin etc. It results in the formation of gaps in the endothelial lining.